-ICertain felonies might require the assistance of the Chicago Police Department Detectives who may assume primary responsibility for the investigation.
+In the case of certain felonies, the State Attorney's Office has requested that Chicago Police Detectives assume primary responsibility for the investigation.
 The Offenses are:

+- (a) Homicides/Attempted Murder

-- (a) Criminal Sexual Assault
+- (b) Criminal Sexual Assault

-- (b) Armed Robbery
+- (c) Armed Robbery

-- (c) Aggravated Battery in which there is great bodily injury.
+- (d) Aggravated Battery in which there is great bodily injury.

-- (d) Aggravated Arson
+- (e) Aggravated Arson